fzi-forschungszentrum-informatik/P3IV/README.md

 ## Citation

-Please use the bibtex entry below, if intend to cite this work.
+Please use the bibtex entry below, if you intend to cite this work.
 ```bibtex
 @misc{p3iv,
   title = {P3IV: Probabilistic Prediction and Planning for Intelligent Vehicles Simulator},